Outstandinggirl13/recipe-page-main/README.md

 The first issue was frustrating because the provided mobile and desktop designs had different margins, making it hard to replicate the design.
 I ended up with what feels like overloaded CSS, and despite my efforts to simplify it, I couldn’t achieve a result I was satisfied with.
 This experience taught me that consistency is crucial in design.
 It should be based on repeating and reusable elements to make development easier and faster.

-The second challenge was a real headache!
-I used a mobile-first approach, and in the mobile design, the bullet points needed to be vertically centered across all rows when a list item became multiline.
-Additionally, there was some whitespace between the bullets and the text.
+The second challenge was an absolute hassle!
+I used a mobile-first approach, and in the mobile design, when horizontal screen space is limited, list items start to span multiple rows.
+The bullet points have to be vertically centered for these multi-line list items.
+Additionally, there were some whitespaces between the bullets and the text.
 After some research, I realized there’s no easy or convenient way to style list markers the way I wanted.

 To fix the vertical alignment issue, I used an approach I found online:
 1. I covered the `<li>` items with `<span>` tag